shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - More is better as LexicMap is a CPU-intensive software.
 It uses all CPUs by default (`-j/--threads`).
 - **RAM**
     - More RAM (> 100 GB) is preferred.
 The memory usage in index building is mainly related to:
-        - The number of masks (`-m/--masks`, default 40,000).
+        - **The number of masks** (`-m/--masks`, default 40,000).
+Bigger values improve the search sensitivity, increase the index size, and slow down the search speed.
+For smaller genomes like phages/viruses, m=10,000 is high enough.
-        - The number of genomes.
+        - **The number of genomes**.
+More genome consure more memory.
-        - The divergence between genome sequences.
+        - **The divergence between genome sequences**.
 Diverse genomes consume more memory.
         - **The genome batch size**  (`-b/--batch-size`, default 5,000). **This is the main parameter to adjust memory usage**.
+Bigger values increase indexing memory occupation.
         - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 200), and the distance of k-mers to fill deserts (`-d/--seed-in-desert-dist`, default 50).
           Bigger `-D/--seed-max-desert` values decrease the search sensitivity for distant targets, speed up the indexing speed,